lyang3331/beautiful-jekyll/_posts/2018-02-07-eighth-month.md

 Love is endless and love is free
 Love's everything to you and me
 Love is now and love will always be
 Love's everywhere to those who see
-                        - George Krokos